PotacioEnBarra/Shopify-simulator-Framework/Readme.md

+---

+## **Proyect**

+This project used several useful libraries for web development. 😎

+- `Swiper`: The Most Modern Mobile Touch Slider.
+- `Animate`: Animate.css is a library of ready-to-use, cross-browser animations for use in your web projects.
+Great for emphasis, home pages, sliders, and attention-guiding hints.
+- `Wow.js`: Reveal Animations When You Scroll.

+---

 # Shopify Simulator Documentation

 Welcome to **Shopify Simulator**, a lightweight environment designed to help developers explore Shopify's Liquid templating language and dynamic section-based architecture.
 This project simulates Shopify's core functionalities, enabling developers to practice creating reusable components, iterating through data, and working with dynamic settings.